 In the DB2-COBOL program, you can write simple to complex SQL queries depending on the project.
-Almost all data related projects require SQL skills.
-In this post, I have explained how to analyze the SQL query.
+All data related projects need SQL skills.
+In this post, I have explained how to check SQL query.

 Before your analysis, you need to understand where the SQL query details will store in a catalog table.

 The data stored in SYIBM.SYSQUERY catalog table helps you find information about each SQL Query.

 This is the beginning step to validate before you are going to do EXPLAIN_PLAN on PLAN_TABLE (read more info here)

 While writing Queries you you can add a column called QUERYNO.
 It helps to track its performance.

 EXEC SQL SELECT MAX(BONUS), MIN(BONUS), AVG(BONUS) INTO :MAX, :MIN, :AVG FROM DSN8A10.EMP WITH UR QUERYNO 13 END-EXEC;